bluwy/website/src/posts/2020-03-09-my-nodejs-backend-stack/index.md

 The dashboard was pretty much all you need to **do almost everything**.
 From creating your database from scratch to auto-generated GraphQL APIs, you won't even have to write any code to have a server spinning.

-It's an interesting approach compared to Prisma 2, but I had issues when it comes to customisation.
+It's an interesting approach compared to Prisma 2, but I had issues when it comes to customization.

 The primary issue I had was with the **auto-generated GraphQL APIs**.
 At the time of writing, there was no way to say "hide" a database column from the generated API.